-Behavioral Contract - When repeated inappropriate behaviors occur or when a student fails to respond to recommended or required consequences for inappropriate behaviors, the student may be placed in a behavioral contract.
-A behavioral contract is an agreement between a student, the student's parent(s) or guardians, and an administrator.
-The behavioral contract will specifically state the conditions that, unless met, will result in a recommendation for further disciplinary action.
-In accordance with 14 Del.
-C. § 614, violation of a Behavior Contract can be used as a basis for alternative placement or recommendation for expulsion.
+Behavior Contract - when repeated inappropriate behaviors occur or when a student fails to respond to recommended or required consequences for inappropriate behaviors, the student may be placed on a principal's/behavioral contract.
+A principal's/behavioral contract is an agreement between a student, the student's parent(s) or guardians, and an administrator.
+The principal's/behavioral contract will specifically state the conditions that, unless met, will result in a recommendation for further disciplinary action.
+In addition, a Behavior Contract should outline supports the student may need to be successful in school and/or strategies for the student to use to avoid future situations that may result in disciplinary action.

-Central Review Committee - Central Review Committee is a school-based committee to consider students who have repeatedly and/or seriously violated school rules and regulations and have been referred by an administrator.
+Central Review Committee - a Central Review Committee is a school-based committee to consider students who have repeatedly and/or seriously violated school rules and regulations and have been referred by an administrator.
 Committee is headed by the Principal/designee and identifies possible interventions and determines next steps in the discipline process.